-c.100-year investigation of Imperial.
-Weimar and Nazi Germany. c.1848 - c.1945, focussing on one of the following topics:
+c.100-year investigation of Imperial, Weimar and Nazi Germany. c.1848 - c.1945, focussing on one of the following topics:

-- Developments in the status of women
+- · Developments in the status of women

 - Anti-Semitism

 - · The development of nationalism

-OR c.100-year investigation on inequality experienced by African Americans and the advancement of civil rights in the period c.1865-c.1965 and Paramedicine
+OR c.100-year investigation on inequality experienced by African Americans and the advancement of civil rights in the period c.1865-c.1965 will take place to assess knowledge and understanding.